-Service referrals focus on remedial education, literacy classes, GED preparation, vocational and financial management, job skills/ employability, etc. Further ECC/HANH has invested in Computer/Learning Labs which offer services that assist families in their move toward self-sufficiency.
+Service referrals focus on program and activities such as, but not limited to remedial education, literacy classes, GED preparation, vocational and financial management, job skills/ employability, etc. Further ECC/HANH has invested in Computer/Learning Labs which offer services that assist families in their move toward self-sufficiency.